MizaGBF/RPGMTL/readme.md

 The list of supported files is currently:
 - JSON (for RPG Maker MV, MZ and other games)
 - Javascript (for RPG Maker MV, MZ and other games)
 - CSV (for RPG Maker MV, MZ and other games)
+- INI (for RPG Maker MV, MZ and other games)
 - Ruby Marshal (.rxdata, .rvdata, .rvdata2 for RPG Maker XP to VX Ace)
 - MED (md_scr.med archives in particular, used by Triangle and Lusterise games) (EXPERIMENTAL)
 - NSA (arc.nsa archives from NScripter engine) (EXPERIMENTAL)